The Devil's Playground (1928 film)

 The Devil's Playground is a 1928 Australian feature-length film set in the South Seas.
 It was produced by a largely amateur group from the north shore of Sydney.

 Production

-The film was made by a largely amateur group who formed a company, Fineart Film, in 1927 with a capital of £2,000.
+The film was made by a largely amateur group who formed a company, Fine art Film, in 1927 with a capital of £2,000.

-Their first production was the Pacific island adventure, Trobriana, which was never released.
+Their first production was the Pacific Island adventure, Trobriana, which was never released.
 Scenes were shot on beaches near Sydney and interiors in the Mosman Town Hall.
-Natives were played by Sydney life guards in black face.
+Natives were played by Sydney lifeguards in black face.

 It was known during filming as Pearl of the Pacific.

-Cast member Elza Stenning later became well known as Sydney socialite Elsa Jacoby.
+Cast member Elza Stenning married sculptor Lyndon Dadswell in 1930; she had a small part in F. W. Thring's Harmony Row then became an opera star; they divorced in 1939.
+She married financier Ian Mathieson Jacoby and as Elsa Jacoby became a well-known Sydney society matron.